 The Metadata Online Registry (METeOR) is Australia’s repository for national data standards in the health, community services, housing assistance, homelessness and early childhood sectors.
 METeOR is administered by the AIHW.

-The AIHW is in the process of developing a new metadata management system to replace the existing METeOR system.
+The AIHW is in the process of developing a new METEOR Metadata online register to replace the existing METeOR system.

-The replacement metadata management system will be developed in-house reflecting the existing system functionality built upon modern technology providing an improved user experience including a modern user interface and enhanced features such as:
+The replacement Metadata online register will be developed in-house, building and improving on the existing system features and functionality.
+Using Microsoft Azure cloud-based technologies, the system will be built upon modern technology providing an improved user experience including a modern user interface and enhanced features such as:

 As the project progresses, further information will be available to stakeholders through the AIHW website and your key AIHW contacts.